certainsun223/tutorial/README.md

-Title: New London Cinema Seat Management
+Title: New London Theatre Seat Management

 Description:
-This Java project manages and controls seat reservations for the 'New London Cinema.'
-Using standard arrays, it records sold and available seats.
-The system displays a menu offering options to buy tickets, cancel reservations, display seating, and more.
+This Java project is a theater seat management system for the 'New London Theatre.'
+It handles seat reservations, availability, and ticket purchases using standard arrays.
+The system provides a user-friendly menu to buy tickets, cancel reservations, display seating arrangements, and more.

 Features:

 Main Program (Task 1-6):

-Display welcome message.
+Displays a welcome message.
-Menu with options: buy ticket, cancel ticket, display seating area, show available seats.
+Offers a menu with options to buy a ticket, cancel a ticket, display seating arrangements, and show available seats.
-Methods to buy, cancel tickets, print seating, and show available seats.
+Implements methods for buying, canceling tickets, printing seating layouts, and displaying available seats.
 Classes and Objects (Task 7-12):

-Person class with attributes (name, surname, email).
+Includes a Person class with attributes (name, surname, email).
-Ticket class with seat details, price, and linked to a Person object.
+Contains a Ticket class with seat details, price, and linked to a Person object.
-Implementation of buying/canceling tickets, showing person info, calculating total prices, sorting tickets by price.
+Implements ticket purchase/cancellation, displaying person info, total price calculation, and ticket sorting by price.
 Testing, Style, and Self-Evaluation (Task 13-15):

-Self-evaluation form completed with test cases and outcomes.
+Completed self-evaluation form includes test cases and outcomes.
-Emphasis on good coding practices: commenting, indentation, meaningful variable names, method reuse, constants usage, etc.
+Emphasis on coding best practices: comments, indentation, meaningful variable names, method reusability, constants usage, etc.
 GitHub Repository:
-The repository will contain Java source files (Cinema.java, Person.java, Ticket.java), test cases, screenshots of outputs, and the completed self-evaluation form.
-Commits will detail implemented features, bug fixes, and coding style enhancements.
-README.md will provide an overview of the project, instructions for running the program, and the self-evaluation form's purpose.
+The repository houses Java source files (Theatre.java, Person.java, Ticket.java), test cases, output screenshots, and the completed self-evaluation form.
+Commits document implemented features, bug fixes, and coding style improvements.
+The README.md file provides project overview, instructions for executing the program, and the purpose of the self-evaluation form.

-This GitHub repository showcases proficiency in Java programming, encapsulation, array manipulation, and algorithm implementation.
-It demonstrates best coding practices, project organization, and thorough testing.
+This GitHub repository showcases expertise in Java programming, array manipulation, encapsulation, and algorithm implementation, specifically tailored for theater management.
+It demonstrates adherence to coding best practices, robust project structuring, and thorough testing